Weinstein effect

-The Weinstein effect is a global trend in which allegations of sexual misconduct by famous or powerful men are disclosed.
-The first of a worldwide wave of allegations were made in the United States in October 2017, when media outlets reported on the sexual abuse allegations made against film producer Harvey Weinstein.
-The allegations were described as a "tipping point" or "watershed moment" and precipitated a "national reckoning" against sexual harassment.
+The Weinstein effect is a scandal in which famous or powerful figures – previously thought to be immune from most consequences due to their fame – are later accused of sexual abuse, harassment, or misconduct.
+The term "Weinstein effect" came into use in October 2017, when media outlets began reporting on alleged sexual abuse perpetrated by film producer Harvey Weinstein.

-The effect gave rise to the #MeToo movement, which encourages people to share their experiences of sexual harassment and assault, and the two events triggered a cascade of allegations that brought about the swift removal of many men in positions of power in the United States.
-In the entertainment industry, allegations led to the dismissal of actors and directors alike.
+The effect is closely related to the #MeToo movement and contributed to the movement’s growth.
+The two events are categorized by a cascade of abuse and assault allegations against many notable figures such as Diddy, R. Kelly, Kevin Spacey, Charlie Rose, Louis C.K., Dustin Hoffman, Matt Lauer, John Lasseter, John Kricfalusi, Chris Savino, Justin Roiland, Les Moonves, Garrison Keillor, Ian Watkins, Asia Argento, U.S. Representative John Conyers, U.S. Senator Al Franken, former Senate candidate Roy Moore, U.S. Associate Justice Brett Kavanaugh, and Welsh MP Carl Sargeant.

 History

 Background

-In July 2016, Fox News television host Gretchen Carlson filed a lawsuit against the station's chairman Roger Ailes, which led to his removal and encouraged journalists to pursue rumors about the conduct of Weinstein and political commentator Bill O'Reilly.
+In July 2016, Fox News television host Gretchen Carlson filed a lawsuit against the station's chairman Roger Ailes, which led to his removal and encouraged journalists to pursue rumors about Weinstein's conduct and political commentator Bill O'Reilly.
 Similar revelations and a lawsuit led to O'Reilly being fired in April 2017.
-Both Ailes and O'Reilly denied wrongdoing.
-Ailes died in May 2017.
+Both Ailes (who died in May 2017) and O'Reilly denied any wrongdoing.

 On October 5, 2017, The New York Times broke the first reports of decades of sexual misconduct claims against film producer Harvey Weinstein.
-On October 10, 2017, journalist Ronan Farrow reported further allegations Weinstein had sexually assaulted or harassed thirteen women, and raped three.
+On October 10, 2017, journalist Ronan Farrow reported further allegations that Weinstein had sexually assaulted or harassed thirteen, and raped three women.

-Weinstein was immediately dismissed from The Weinstein Company.
+He was immediately dismissed from The Weinstein Company, expelled from the Academy of Motion Picture Arts and Sciences and other professional associations.
 Weinstein had suppressed these cases through confidential financial settlements and nondisclosure agreements, as was common for celebrity sexual harassment cases, before journalists aired the story.
-Over eighty accusers came forward against Weinstein, including many well-known actresses.
+Over eighty accusers came forward against him, including many well-known actresses.

 Impact

 Jim Rutenberg of The New York Times said the Weinstein scandal precipitated a "national reckoning" against sexual harassment and assault in the United States, which became known as the Weinstein effect.
 USA Today wrote that 2017 was the year in which "sexual misconduct became a fireable offense".

+Women and men aired claims of sexual misconduct in workplaces across multiple industries, leading to the swift international condemnation or removal of many men in positions of power.
+On Twitter, the #MeToo campaign also encouraged hundreds of thousands of people to share their stories.

+Examples of the Weinstein effect are numerous.
+Many notable people in entertainment and music have been implicated, including: